ga4gh-rnaseq/schema/rnaget.md

 </td></tr>
 </table>

+## Supported Expression Data Formats

+The recommended search endpoint is:

+    GET /expressions/formats

+The response is a UTF-8 encoded JSON list of the supported output data formats.
+It is recommended that data providers support at least 1 of the following common output formats:

+  * tsv
+  * loom
+  * hdf5
+  * mtx

 ## Expression Search Methods

 The recommended search endpoint is:

     GET /expressions/search

+To support queries with many parameters the data provider SHOULD implement the following POST endpoint:

+    POST /expressions/search

+with a UTF-8 JSON encoded key-value dictionary in the form:

+`{"filter1": "value1", "filter2": "value2"}`

 ### Search Query Filters

 <table>
+<tr markdown="block"><td>
+<code>format</code>
+</td><td>
+<code>string</code>
+<i>required</i>
+</td><td>
+Data format to return.
+MUST be one of the supported data types returned by a request to the <code>/expressions/formats</code> endpoint
+</td></tr>
 <tr markdown="block"><td>
 <code>tags</code>
 </td><td>